Our mission at Compass is simple:

 This knowledge gives Amy the ability to truly understand the context of the issues

-and coordinate your planning with your legal team and other care professionals.
+and coordinate with legal professionals, social workers, and other care providers.

-In addition to her work with families, Amy teaches Conflict Analysis at her alma mater, Columbia University.
+Amy teaches Conflict Analysis at her alma mater, Columbia University,

 She is a frequent speaker on a variety of topics including conflict prevention in aging,